 Having trouble pronouncing the sounds of words?

 The primary stress can change the meaning of words with the same spelling.
-For example, ADDress means a place, but aDDRESS means to speak formally to a group.
-PROduce means food gown to be sold, but proDUCE means to make something.
+For example, PROduce means food gown to be sold, but proDUCE means to make something.
 CONtent means the things inside somthing, but conTENT means to be happy and satisfied .

 But don’t worry, it’s easy to check a word’s primary stress in a dictionary.
 You will see a /ˈ / symbol before it in the phonemes.
-For example, if you look up the word pronunciation, its phonemes /prəˌnʌnsiˈeɪʃn/ tell us the primary stress in on /eɪ/.
-So, we pronounce the whole word as pronunciAtion with the stress on the ‘a.’
+For example, if you look up the word pronunciation, its phonemes /prəˌnʌnsiˈeɪʃn/ tell us the primary stress in on the /eɪ/ syllable.
+So we pronounce the whole word as pronunciAtion with the stress on the ‘a.’

 Luckily, there are patterns that can help us guess word stress without having to check a dictionary.
 Here are a few below.

 Almost all two-syllable nouns have stress on the first syllable.
 For example, REcord, INcrease, REfund.
 Also, compound (two word) nouns usually have stress on the first word.
 For example, CELLphone, CAR park, LAPtop.